-The question on everybody’s lips is “Should I watch Netflix’s newest thriller, Intrusion?”
+The question on everybody’s lips is “Should I watch the Netflix home invasion thriller, Intrusion?”
 A film by Adam Salky and writer Chris Sparling.
 In a regular uninventive storyline, a married couple moves into a new house.
-Husband Henry is, of course, an architect, and his wife Meera is a rudimentary therapist.
+Henry is an architect, and his wife Meera is a therapist.
 This is the career match made in wealthy heaven and their large stately home affords them much to be proud of.
 After an evening out for dinner, they return home to find the house upturned, with dusty footprints on the slate tile.
 Both are concerned and feel unsafe but go on with their lives.

-Thriller movies pin their storyline on themes centered around home invasions, and weird circumstances, and in the case of another Netflix intruder film, Aftermath always seems to take the same route.
-Homeowners with design capabilities take liberties with just how much they can get away with.
+Thriller movies pin their storyline on themes centered around home invasions, and weird circumstances.
+In the case of yet another Netflix intruder film, there is a lack of new and inventive thinking.
+Homeowners with design capabilities take liberties with how much they can get away with.
 Unsuspecting partners find out sooner rather than later that all is not well in their happy new home.

-In Intrusion, cracks begin to show early.
-The police officer who attends after the break-in asks a lot of questions.
+In Intrusion, the cracks begin to show early.
+A police officer who attends after their shocking break-in asks a lot of questions.
 He seems suspicious of Henry.
-Clanging pipes are heard while he is sitting there interviewing him and he suggests the missing items are ‘convenient.’
-Soon after the power goes out, Henry seems nonplussed despite their recent misadventure.
+Clanging pipes are heard while he is sitting there interviewing him and he suggests the missing items are items of convenience rather than financial gain.
+All signs lead to something shady going on aside from a mere robbery.
+Days later, the power goes out, Henry seems nonplussed despite their recent misadventure.

 Home Invasion Movies on Netflix